 User adoption is critical to the success of any software implementation.
 Birdview PSA minimizes the learning curve by offering a personalized experience for each team member based on their visual preferences (Table, Gantt, Kanban, Calendar) and level of project management savviness.

-Birdview PSA helps managers create, approve or modify project plans with ease.
-Additionally, Projects and activities can be viewed, filtered, or assigned with a few clicks.
+With Birdview PSA, managers can create, customize, and approve project plans in a matter of minutes.
+Every project and related activities can be viewed, filtered, or assigned within a single dashboard.

 Having a formal approval process helps eliminate confusion both internally and externally.

 Birdview PSA features a simple yet powerful approval workflow that adds discipline and an audit trail to the delivery acceptance process.

 With Birdview PSA team members can request and track approvals from multiple stakeholders.
 When reviewing images, users can add annotations and instantly provide feedback.
 All key actions and changes in a project are recorded and tracked via the audit log.

 Scope creep is real.
 If the project scope is not controlled properly, costs can balloon, and the schedule can slip.

 Birdview PSA allows teams to efficiently manage any out-of-scope requests or issues.
 With the Client Portal, all new requests and issues are submitted through a single centralized location.

 Each request can be triaged and approved before the project plan is updated.
 With a detailed audit trail, it’s easy to bill for out-of-scope enhancements or justify schedule changes.